Modeling and Computational Fluid Dynamics Validation of a Nonholonomically Constrained Two-Rigid-Body Swimming System: Introduction

 The remainder of this paper is organized as follows.
 Section 2 derives the equations of motion for the nonholonomic two-body model using Lagrangian mechanics and presents analytical approximations.
 Section 3 characterizes the model's behavior and examines parameter effects, demonstrating the system's ability to generate swimming-like locomotion patterns (Aim 1).
 Section 4 presents CFD simulations to validate the nonholonomic constraint as an effective model of fin-fluid interaction (Aim 2), comparing predictions with full fluid-structure interaction results.
 Section 5 further supports Aim 1 by showing that the model reproduces the fundamental Reynolds-Strouhal scaling relationship observed across biological swimmers.
-Section 6 concludes the manuscript.
+Section 6 discusses key insights, limitations including the need for \textit{a priori} drag calibration, and broader implications.
+Section 7 concludes the manuscript.